Skip to main content

 This optimization approach is for people without active gut symptoms who want to use their microbiome to support performance.
 If you have active pain, bloating, or diarrhea, see our SIBO and IBS guide first.
 We treat structural and symptomatic problems before optimization work.

 Whether you need to stop gluten depends on you.
 For most patients optimizing performance, reducing gluten is helpful but not strictly required.
 Patients with diagnosed celiac disease or non-celiac gluten sensitivity should avoid it strictly.
-Many high performers feel sharper on a lower-gluten diet, even without a formal sensitivity diagnosis.
+Many driven patients feel sharper on a lower-gluten diet, even without a formal sensitivity diagnosis.

 Most probiotic sodas have very low doses of strains that often die before reaching the colon.
 They are usually marketing hype.
 We use spore-based probiotics or targeted clinical-grade strains that survive stomach acid and actually colonize the gut, when appropriate.